Portuguese in France: An integrated community (2013–present)

 As the majority of the Portuguese in France are now French citizens and the community has achieved greater stability, their image in the country is more positive.
-The Luso-French, nevertheless, didn't forget their country of origin and between 2018 and 2022 the community sent approximately 5.4 billion€ to Portugal in remittances, thus confirming the prime role France has always had in sending remittances to Portugal, helping the country's growth and sustaining the family members living there.
+The Luso-French, nevertheless, didn't forget their country of origin and between 2018 and 2022 the community sent approximately 5.4 billion€ to Portugal in remittances, thus confirming the prime role France has always had in sending remittances to Portugal, helping the country's growth and sustaining the family members living there.The migratory movement from Portugal to France remains quite strong, as between 2013 and 2020 a little over 87,500 Portuguese emigrated to France and, with approximately 22,000 acquisitions of French citizenship, the Portuguese remain among the communities with the highest integration rate.

-Still, the migratory movement from Portugal to France remains quite strong, as between 2013 and 2020 a little over 87,500 Portuguese emigrated to France and, with little over 22,000 acquisitions of French citizenship, the Portuguese remain amongst the communities with the highest integration rate.
-Despite there being over 1,000,000 French people of Portuguese descent, thus not counting as Portuguese citizens in French statistics, the Portuguese remain one of the major immigrant communities in France nowadays.
-Relations between the two countries remain strong.
+Today there are around 1,000,000 people with dual French–Portuguese citizenship, so not counting as Portuguese citizens in French statistics, that number about 535,000 people in 2022.
+Despite the high naturalisation rate, the Portuguese remain one of the major foreign communities in France.

+Relations between the two countries also remain strong and are based on mutual trust: both countries are EU and NATO members and share the same currency.